tofergregg/EdgeMatch/README.md

 1. **`Tile.cpp`**, the code for describing a tile.
 2. **`edge-match.cpp`**, the code that runs the game and solves the puzzles.

+We have provided two other classes for you:

+1. **`PlayGame`**, a class that allows the user to play the game by clicking and dragging tiles.
+You will not have to interface with the `PlayGame` class, though you are welcome to investigate its methods.
+2. **`Puzzle`**, a class that holds images and a `Grid` of tiles.
+You will have to interface with this in one function in `edge-match.cpp`.

+Note that we have decomposed the program such that the the `Tile` class does not have information about images related to a puzzle, and simply defines a tile as described in [Puzzle Notation](#puzzle-notation).
+The `Puzzle` class has the (somewhat messy) image manipulation functions that are not necessary for the `Tile` class.

 # `Tile.h` and `Tile.cpp`

 As we described in [Puzzle Notation](#puzzle-notation), we have devised a way to describe a tile such that it can be used to solve puzzles. `Tile.h` and `Tile.cpp` are the files that define and implement a tile description in a C++ class, respectively. `Tile.h` has been commented heavily so that you know what each function is supposed to do, and we expand on that documentation here.
 We have written the _default_ constructor for the class for you, but you are responsible for writing the constructor that takes a `std::string` as a parameter, and you are also responsible for the five remaining functions (some are only one-liners).
 Although you are not required to do so, you may add _private_ functions and class variables to the class, but you _may not_ change the _public_ functions.
 Do not change any of the method signatures, either (i.e., don't change the parameters).
 In other words: someone else using the `Tile` class should be able to drop your `Tile.h` and `Tile.cpp` files into their own code and use it without any changes to their other code.